Your Backlog Can Be Shared Working Memory For Humans And AI

 The workflow captured acceptance criteria, success metrics, demo notes, design notes, implementation planning, and open assumptions directly in the story folder.

 When the session stopped and started again later, the next step was visible.
 The assumptions were still there.
 The plan was still there.
 The evidence gate was still there.
 A human could resume.
 An AI assistant could resume.
-The team did not need to reconstruct the whole story from scattered context.
+The team didn't need to reconstruct the whole story from scattered context.

-That is a different kind of backlog.
+That's a different kind of backlog.

 Why This Matters More With AI